Collette Stevenson

 Collette Stevenson (née McDade, born 1969) is a Scottish National Party (SNP) politician.
 She has served as the Member of the Scottish Parliament (MSP) for East Kilbride since May 2021.

 She served as a local councillor for South Lanarkshire's East Kilbride Central South ward from 2017 and was depute provost at the time of her election as an MSP; she stood down as a councillor ahead of the 2022 local elections.

 Stevenson was raised in East Kilbride, where she lives with her family.
 A graduate in business from the University of the West of Scotland, she was employed in administrative roles at the local authority.
 She was a founding member of the East Kilbride branch of Women for Independence.

+In February 2025, Stevenson was reported to be on an all-female "hit list" of SNP MSPs that were to be asked to stand down from the Scottish Parliament to make room for ex-MPs who had lost their seats in the 2024 general election.
+The alleged list was reported to have been drawn up at Stephen Flynn's direction by Aberdeenshire North and Moray East MP Seamus Logan.
+In May 2025, she was reselected for the 2026 Scottish Parliament election.